siri-n-shetty/pesufy/content/docs/third_page.md

 ### For Assignments

 You'll need a blue book (around ₹15-20) for assignments in each subject.
-These are typically purchased at the university bookstore.
+These are typically purchased at the university bookstores / campus mart.

 ### Calculator